The Philippines is on the way to modernizing its agricultural practices, starting with nine new “smart greenhouses” recently launched in Baguio City.

-At PHP122.29 million pesos, the project is housed on a 3,450 square meter lot in Baguio City.
-It aims to help small and medium-sized farmers reach competitive standards through modern agricultural technology.
+At P122.29 million, the project is housed on a 3,450-square meter lot in Baguio City.
+It aims to help small- and medium-sized farmers reach competitive standards through modern agricultural technology.

 “Even the temperature and the amount of water can be controlled by a computer or a mobile phone,” says Department of Agriculture Secretary Manny Piñol.

 Of the nine solar-powered greenhouses, eight of the greenhouses will be used to grow crops while one greenhouse will be reserved for research and development studies.